weaveworks-experiments/flux-classic/site/getstarted.md

 The agent needs to know where etcd is, and needs to be able to connect to the Docker socket, to detect containers starting and stopping.
-It also needs to know what IP address containers will be reachable on -- in this case, the host IP from before.
+It also needs to know what IP address containers will be reachable on -- in this case, the host IP from before, and the kind of network the containers will run on.

 Now, the balancer: